jkroso/parse-duration/Readme.md

 ```

-## Security Note
+## Safety

-To avoid issues with long strings in sensitive APIs, limit input length:
+For best performance in sensitive APIs input can be kept short:

 ```js
 const MAX_INPUT_LENGTH = 100;